EMDR trauma recovery online in TX and CO

 Let’s work together

-I offer both in-person sessions for clients in Arlington, Texas, and virtual therapy for individuals across the state.
+I offer both in-person sessions for clients in Arlington, Texas, and virtual therapy for individuals throughout Texas and Colorado.